2016 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 29 June 2016.
 The governing Democratic Party (DP) lost to a landslide victory of the Mongolian People's Party (MPP), retaining only nine of 76 seats in the State Great Khural.

-Although the DP's vote share was down by just two percentage points, a new electoral law promoting two-party system was passed by the party while in government, which allowed MPP vote share to rise by around 14 percentage points.
+Although the DP's vote share was down by just two percentage points, a new electoral law promoting a two-party system was passed by the party while in government, which allowed the MPP vote share to rise by around 14 percentage points.
 The DP lost 22 out of their previous 31 seats in the State Great Khural.
 As a result, the MPP secured a supermajority with 65 of 76 seats.

 Electoral system

 In the 2012 elections, the 76 members of the State Great Khural were elected by a parallel system; 48 were elected from single-member constituencies and 28 from a nationwide constituency by proportional representation.
-However, on 5 May 2016 the electoral law was amended to remove the proportional representation seats.
+However, on 5 May 2016, the electoral law was amended to remove the proportional representation seats.
 The changes were expected to marginalise smaller parties, and also removed the right of 150,000 Mongolian expatriates to vote, as they could not be registered in a specific constituency.

 All 76 seats of the State Great Khural were to be elected from 76 single-member constituencies.
-The winning candidate had to receive at least 28% of the valid vote to be elected; if not, a by-election would be held.
+The winning candidate had to receive at least 28% of the valid votes to be elected; if not, a by-election would be held.
 Voter turnout had to be at least 50% in a constituency for the result to be valid.

 Campaign

 Pre-election composition

+Prior to the election, the outgoing 6th State Greal Khural initially had three political parties, one coalition, and three independents in 2012.
+By June 2016, the number of parties in parliament increased to six with the foundation of the Sovereignty and Unity Party and the breakdown of the Justice Coalition.